ramihuunguyen/designai/README.md

 - Second, my scrape agent reviews results from the previous taks, and pick the most relevant content.

-- Third, my scrape agent gives the name of the place + when to go + with 100 words only.
+- Third, my scrape agent extract the detailed travel insights.

+Output: "name of the place + when to go + with 100 words only"

 View my code under src/tripagent.

 Have fun!
 From Rami.